PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 to support users who wish to take advantage of Guix while deploying software on machines where Guix is not available.
-One noteworthy improvement is the addition of the `-RR` option, which we like to refer to as “really relocatable”: `guix pack -RR` would create a relocatable tarball that automatically falls back to using [PRoot](https://github.com/proot-me/PRoot) for relocation [when unprivileged user namespaces are not
+One noteworthy improvement is the addition of the `-RR` option, which we like to refer to as “reliably relocatable”: `guix pack -RR` would create a relocatable tarball that automatically falls back to using [PRoot](https://github.com/proot-me/PRoot) for relocation [when unprivileged user namespaces are not